 Figure 9.
 Efficiency - Comparison in high array size

-For Correctness part, we will firstly give a page introduce definition of correctness, then provide simplified correctness definition especially for sorting algorithms, designed by us, the algorithm should terminate (no infinite loop) when input is correct, and the output should be strictly sorted.
+For Correctness part, we will firstly give a page introduce the definition of correctness, then provide simplified correctness definition especially for sorting algorithms, designed by us, the algorithm should terminate (no infinite loop) when input is correct, and the output should be strictly sorted.
 Then the user would enter the main page, select an algorithm to learn.
-After that, he would follow our learning procedure to examine this algorithm in correctness view.
+After that, he/she would follow our learning procedure to examine this algorithm in a correctness view.